isomerpages/moe-outramsec/announcements/news-and-announcements/_posts/2023-10-31-post-Open House 2023.md

 **Key Highlights for Open House**

 *  Live sharing session by Principal and students @ 11a.m.

-* Publicity talk
+* Publicity talk \[Session 1: 8.45a.m. , Session 2: 9.45 a.m. , Session 3: 11.45a.m.\]

-* Guided school tour
+* Guided school tour \[Session 1: 9.15a.m. , Session 2: 10.15a.m.\]
 * Interactive activities
 * Sports CCA showcase.

 [Click on the link to register for the Open House.](https://go.gov.sg/ossopenhse2023)

+*Note: Visitors are encouraged to park at the carpark opposite school.